The Hike To The Grand Teton's Lower Saddle

 First Junction

 The Park Service doesn't maintain the BWG trail very often but it's a good usable trail.
-It takes slightly more time to reach the first junction from the BWG trailhead than the busy Lupine Meadows trailhead.
-There is always the possibility of some flooding near the mouth of the gulch as snow melts off (head north to circle around it).
+It takes slightly more time to reach the first junction from the BWG trailhead than the Lupine Meadows trailhead.
+There's always the possibility of some flooding near the mouth of the gulch as snow melts off (head north to circle around it).
 The trail starts along the north slope (south face) of the gulch and avoids the low lands down the center.

 Water above 1st Junction